 - If you are temporarily staying in a county where you are not registered to vote, you may submit an application for ballot by mail to your county's election office.
-It must be received no later than October 27, 2017.
 You will need to provide a mailing address which is outside of your home Texas county

 - You may choose to register to vote in the county where you are now residing if you intend to stay in the new county.

 - If you had one of the accepted photo IDs, but no longer have it, you may vote with one of the alternative forms of ID.
 You will sign the affidavit and vote a regular ballot.